Last about update: 2023-03-15 12:00

 However, before reporting, please consider the following:

 Search first!
 There probably won't be that many issues (I doubt more than 5 people are going to read this far down anyway), so it shouldn't take very long to make sure there isn't already an issue on what you wish to report.

-Basic website functionality is only expected in modern browsers such as Chrome or Firefox.
-Please do not report issues with Internet Explorer/Edge or similar.
+Basic website functionality is only expected in modern browsers such as Chrome, Firefox, or Edge.
+Please do not report issues with Internet Explorer/Netscape or similar.

 The website is meant to be kept simple.
-I am not a web dev, and I have no interest in trying to become one either.
 Yes, I know it's not the most aesthetically pleasing interface in the world.
 You're playing EVE Online.
 You should be used to it.

 It is not possible to compare data not found in the client.
 Hoboleaks operates independently of the status of Tranquility and Singularity, and does not currently compare any data found in the API.
 This unfortunately excludes involving things like Loyalty Points store diffs, but allows the website to start building patch diffs before the EVE Online servers have even come back up (at CCP's leisure, as they still decide when a patch is put "live").
 With a few exceptions, a good rule of thumb is that if something isn't in the SDE, then Hoboleaks can't access it.
 If there is a very good reason to include something from the API, this may change, but I would like to avoid it unless there are considerable benefits.

 Is Hoboleaks open source?

 No. Among other reasons, since reverse engineering relies on replicating the methods and code used by the official game client, some of the code is simply not mine to release.

 There are however other open source libraries out there which may be of use depending on what you're looking to do.